Last year, I sat in the back hallway of my apartment building.

 Honestly reader, I can go on and on and on.
 I really feel like I didn’t even get to the meat of what I’m trying to say here.
 But I will probably always feel that way.

 To my grandmother.
 I thank you for being one of the best things that has ever happened to me.
 Life has been extremely hard with out you.
-But I have grown tremendously in these 5 last years.
+But I have grown tremendously in these past 5 years.
 Due to your everlasting love, wisdom and support.

 Thanks for influencing me.
 If there was no you.
 I wouldn’t be who I’m today.